aronasorman/blog/content/blog/2014_review.md

 than a year away from home.
-I guess I'm too old to fully integrate "America" into my identity, and although I've gotten comfortable with my how relatively *empty* and easy-going Downtown San Diego is, I'll be lying if I say I don't miss the fast pace and slow traffic of EDSA.
+I guess I'm too old to fully integrate "America" into my identity, and although I've gotten comfortable with my how relatively *empty* and easy-going Downtown San Diego is, I'll be lying if I say I don't miss the fast pace yet slow traffic of EDSA.

 Aaaand of course, what better way to induct myself back into Manila's hustle and bustle than the craziest line I've ever seen in the MRT: